Social enterprise: Community organisations

-Many community organisations are registered social enterprises: community enterprises, housing co-operatives and community interest companies with asset locks, community centres, pubs and shops, associations, housing associations and football clubs.
+Many community organisations are registered social enterprises: community enterprises, housing co-operatives, community interest companies with asset locks, community centres, pubs and shops, associations, housing associations, and football clubs.
 These are membership organisations that usually exist for a specific purpose and trade commercially.
-All operate to re-invest profits into the community.
-They have large memberships who are customers or supporters of the organisation's key purpose.
-There are village co-operatives in India and Pakistan that were established as far back as 1904.
+All operate to reinvest profits in the community.
+They have large memberships that are customers or supporters of the organisation's key purpose.
+There are village cooperatives in India and Pakistan that were established as far back as 1904.

 Non-governmental organisations (NGOs) and charities

-There are many NGOs and charities that operate a commercial consultancy and training enterprise, or subsidiary trading enterprises, such as Oxfam International.
+There are many NGOs and charities that operate commercial consulting and training enterprises or subsidiary trading enterprises, such as Oxfam International.
 The profits are used to provide salaries for people who provide free services to specific groups of people or to further the social or environmental aims of the organisation.